krajasekhar015/k8-resources/readme.md

         ```
         kubectl get services
         ```
-        - Now, get login to any ogf the pod and curl nginx, we will get the response
+        - Now, get login to any of the pod and `curl nginx`, we will get the response
         ```
         kubectl exec -it annotations -- bash
         ```